GetStream/Stream-Example-Nodejs/README.md

 ### Install
 	npm install

+### Load initial data
+The app needs some initial data in order to function correctly.
+Run this script to load it:

+	./after_deploy.js

 ### Run
 You'll need a mongodb instance running in the background.
 Or set up the URI to a remote one by modifying **config/config.js**.